 The Employee Assistance Program (EAP) is a confidential information and counseling service provided as a free benefit by the Plano ISD Employee Benefit Plan.
-All full-time employees and members of their households may receive up to six free EAP counseling sessions per person, per situation, per year.
+All employees and members of their households may receive up to five free EAP counseling sessions per person, per situation, per year.
 The EAP can help with situations such as anxiety, stress, marital or relationship issues, family problems, alcohol and/or drug abuse, depression, grief, and work-related concerns.
 They can provide the name of a local licensed counselor with expertise in the area of need.
 Referrals to legal and financial resources are also available.
-Contact 800-272-7255 or guidanceresources.com.
-More information can be found <a href="https://example.com/here-en-like-property-legal-en-like-pr
+Contact the EAP at 800-272-7255 or guidanceresources.com.
+More information can be found here.